Skip to content

 from electoral_sim import stv_election, generate_rankings

-Parameters: - rankings — (n_voters, n_candidates) array of preferences - n_seats — Number of seats to fill
+Parameters: - rankings — (n_voters, n_candidates) array - n_candidates — Number of candidates - n_seats — Number of seats to fill

 Approval Voting